garrandall/popular-music-data/tracks/tonight-tonight-tonight-genesis.md

 Coming down like a monkey
 But it's alright
 It's like a load on your back that you can't see
-Ooh, but you know that it's alright
+Oh, but you know that it's alright
 Just try to shake it loose, cut it free, let it go Just get it away from me, oh